zedlopez/ifm/Writing with Inform.md

 	Index map with turnwise mapped as east.

 maps turnwise directions as if they were east, that is, pointing rightwards on the page.
 But to reiterate: this has no effect on the story as experienced by a player.

+## Concealment

+^^{concealment+rel+} ^^{concealment+relcat+} ^^{concealed (thing)+adj+} ^^{hiding things carried by other characters} ^^{concealed possessions} ^^{deciding the concealed possessions of something+activity+} ^^{deciding the concealed possessions of something+activitycat+} ^^{possessions: deciding the concealed possessions of something+activity+} ^^{particular possession (- thing)+glob+} ^^{described / undescribed (thing)+prop+} ^^{undescribed / described (thing)+prop+} ^^{described (thing)+propcat+} ^^{undescribed (thing)+propcat+} ^^{yourself (- person)+const+}

+The final sections of this chapter can safely be skipped on a first reading.

+Though realism can become tiresome in interactive fiction, there are times when we cannot go along with Inform's normal assumption that all of a person's possessions are visible to everybody else.
+People are not like containers, which either show all of their holdings or not, according to whether they are `open` or `transparent`.
+If a man is carrying a fishing rod and a wallet, one will be on open show, the other not.
+Some clothing is outwardly visible, but not all.

+Whether or not something is _concealed_ is not like the either/or properties we have seen so far – such as being `open` or `closed` – because it is not really a property of the thing itself, but depends on the behaviour of its owner.
+To talk about behaviour we have to use sentences of a kind not seen so far, and which will not fully be explained for some chapters to come.

+But straightforward cases are easy to write, if only by imitating the following examples.
+Here we make the Cloaked Villain invariably conceal anything she is holding or wearing:

+	Rule for deciding the concealed possessions of the Cloaked Villain: yes.

+At which point we think about it more carefully, and then rewrite:

+	Rule for deciding the concealed possessions of the Cloaked Villain: if the particular possession is the sable cloak, no;
+		otherwise yes.

+(A rule which concludes neither `yes` nor `no` will decide yes, but it's best to spell out exactly what's wanted.)

+Parts are treated exactly as if clothes or items being held, and the following will make the face and inscription on a coin invisible unless the player is holding it – the idea being that they are too small to be seen from farther away.

+	{*}The coin is in the Roman Villa.
+The face and inscription are parts of the coin.
+Rule for deciding the concealed possessions of the coin: if the coin is carried, no; otherwise yes.

+There is also an either/or property called `described` versus `undescribed`, intended to be used only as a last resort, but which has the ability to hide something from room descriptions.
+The idea is that `undescribed` should be used only for cases where some other text already reveals the item, or where its presence is implicit.
+Even then, it should only be used when the item is intended to be taken or moved by the player at some point – if the item isn't intended to move, it's much better to make it `scenery`.
+(There's only one commonly-found example – the player's own body, a `person` called `yourself`, is undescribed.)

+Note that the `undescribed` property is automatically removed from anything carried by, worn by or part of the player, even indirectly; and that nothing on top of an `undescribed supporter` will be visible in a room description, even if it itself is `described`. (`Scenery supporters` don't suffer from that restriction, which is one reason `scenery` is a better option when possible.)

+## The location of something

+^^{non-existence: starting things out of play} ^^{things+kind+: starting out of play} ^^{out of play} ^^{things+kind+: location of} ^^{enclosure+rel+} ^^{enclosure+relcat+} ^^{indirect containment} ^^{containment+rel+: indirect} ^^{location (- object)+glob+} ^^{Inform 6 equivalent: |IndirectlyContains}

+The model world created by Inform is partitioned into rooms.
+This means that everything which exists in the model world, exists in one of the rooms.
+If we write a sentence such as

+	Professor Wilderspin is a man.

+and say nothing more about Wilderspin, then he does not physically exist at the start of the story: he is said to be `out of play`, and stays that way until we move him into one of the rooms.
+A better metaphor might be that he is waiting in the wings, ready to come onto the stage.

+Every thing is either out of play, or can be found in one of the rooms, and the phrase `location of X` gives us the room in question.
+The following condition tests, in effect, whether Wilderspin is in play:

+	if the location of Wilderspin is a room, ...

+More formally:

+> phrase: {ph_locationof} location of (object) ... room
+>
+> This phrase produces the room which, perhaps indirectly, contains the object given.
+Example: if the player stands in Biblioll College and wears a waistcoat, inside which is a fob watch, then
+>
+>     location of the fob watch
+>
+> is Biblioll College.
+In general, a thing cannot be in two rooms at once, but there are two exceptions: two-sided doors, present on both sides, and backdrops.
+The "location of" a door is its front side, but a backdrop has no location.
+(Objects which are not things at all, such as rooms and directions, also have no location.)

+We very often want to know the location of the player, and this is more simply called just "the location".
+(This is actually a value that varies rather than a phrase, but that's a technicality we can ignore here.)

+The idea of indirect containment is useful enough to have a name: Inform calls it _enclosure_.
+A thing encloses whatever is a part of itself, or inside itself, or on top of itself, and it also encloses anything that they enclose.
+And when something moves around, anything it encloses will move with it.
+In the example above, Biblioll College (a room) and the player (a person) both enclose the fob watch and the waistcoat.
+For a more exhausting definition of enclosure, which is a little more subtle than it seems, see [The built-in verbs and their meanings].

+Enclosure is only useful when being used as a question.
+So the following is fine:

+	if the player encloses the fob watch, ...

+But these will produce problem messages:

+	The player encloses the fob watch.
+The location of the trilobite is the Museum.

+because they are too vague.
+Inform needs to know exactly where the fob watch and the trilobite will begin the story, whereas these sentences leave room for doubt about who or what is actually holding them.

 # Kinds